-AMH, FSH, and E2 are hormones that are involved in measuring egg quantity, or ovarian reserve.
+AMH, and FSH are hormones that are involved in measuring egg quantity, or ovarian reserve.
 We are all born with all the eggs that we need,and by menopause they will trickle down to zero.
 Our tests will tell whether you have fewer or more than the average

 As menopause impact fertility significantly we can help measure if you will hit menopause earlier or later than average.
 All women have individual fertility curves and understanding where you are, can help you plan ahead.